ventoy/backend/README.md

 # backend
-This is persistence backend image files for Ventoy
+This repository provides persistence backend image files for Ventoy.